Matthew Cable: Fictional character biography

 Matthew Cable is a government agent assigned to protect Alec Holland and Linda Holland as they work on their bio-restorative formula in the Louisiana bayou.
 Cable fails to save them from the machinations of the Conclave, a secret organization that wants the couple to work for its own ends, and the Hollands are killed.
 When Swamp Thing rises from the bayou, Cable believes it was responsible for the Hollands' deaths and sets out to avenge them.
 Cable's search take him through the Balkans, where he meets Abby Arcane, niece of Anton Arcane.
 For years, Swamp Thing believes himself to be Holland; after learning this, Cable lets him go.
 Cable and Abby later marry and settle in Houma, Louisiana.

-Cable's mind later becomes damaged, which gives him the ability to alter reality.
-His marriage with Abby begins to deteriorate.
-After a fight with Abby that culminates in her leaving to find Swamp Thing, Cable drives after her.
+Eventually, Cable's mind becomes damaged, which gives him the ability to alter reality.
+His marriage with Abigail begins to deteriorate.
+After a fight with Abigail that culminates in her leaving to find Swamp Thing, Cable has an attack of conscience and drives after her.
 Having been drinking heavily, he ends up crashing his car, mortally wounding himself.
-Anton Arcane, who was previously killed, possesses Cable's body, gaining his abilities.
-Cable manages to send Arcane back to Hell, but succumbs to his wounds and falls into a coma.
-While comatose, Cable spends time in the Dreaming before briefly regaining consciousness.
-He destroys the machinery sustaining him, thus ending his life.
-Cable is later resurrected by Dream of the Endless in the form of a raven, serving as his companion.
+A large fly appears and offers to revive Cable, who agrees, allowing it to crawl down his throat.
+In reality, Anton Arcane, who died and went to Hell, finds a way out by way of Cable.
+He possesses the fly and then Cable's body, and with it gains Cable's godlike power.
+Eventually, Cable manages to send Arcane back to Hell, but at the cost of the effects of the car crash catching up with him.
+Still possessing enough power to repair one body and not wanting to live, Cable manages to bring Abigail back to life before falling into a coma.
+After lessons learned within the Dreaming while comatose (and in an effort to help Abigail move on), Cable rises one final time and destroys the machinery sustaining him, thus ending his life.

+Since Cable technically died while in the Dreaming, Dream resurrects him in the form of a raven.
+He lives with Eve in Dream's domain.
+His purpose, and the purpose of all the ravens that Dream had previously, is somewhat questionable.
+Dream seems to keep the ravens around out of some sort of unspoken need for companionship.
+The ravens are created by Dream, offering the position to people who died, usually while dreaming, and releasing them from service if they so wish.